canonical/cloudflared-operator/docs/how-to/upgrade.md

 ## Refresh to the latest revision

-To upgrade cloudflared to the latest revision from Charmhub:
+Upgrade cloudflared to the latest revision from Charmhub:

 ```bash
 juju refresh cloudflared